cosc-404-2022/lab9/README.md

 **It is suggested to write the queries using the user interface then copy them into the Java code.** This is faster and allows you more experience using the Snowflake user interface.

 In our scenario, a company has bought out a smaller company and wants to produce reports on customers and orders across both organizations.
 The existing company database is the `TPCH_SF1` that is in the Snowflake sample data.
-The smaller company database is the '`LAB` database loaded in the load data step.
+The smaller company database is the `LAB` database loaded in the load data step.

 ## Next Steps